Register Login

 FannieMae Home Ready Loan Program

 The Home Ready Mortgage provides flexibility for the low money down borrower.
 Borrowers can but as little as 3% down.
-It can be a great loan product for a Massachusetts home buyer.
+It can be a great loan product for a Massachusetts first time home buyer.
 One advantage of the Home Ready mortgage is the ability to use non-traditional income sources and flexibility with non-occupant co-borrowers.

 FreddieMac Home Possible Loan Program